 - (i) After 12 months continuous service parents are entitled to a combined period of up to 52 weeks unpaid parental leave on a shared basis in relation to the birth or adoption of a child.
-For females, maternity leave may be taken and for males paternity leave may be taken.
-Adoption leave may be taken in the case of adoption. - (ii) Parental leave is only available to one parent at a time in a single unbroken period, except both parents are entitled to access simultaneous parental leave in the following circumstances: - (1) for maternity and paternity leave an unbroken period of up to three weeks at the time of the birth of the child which includes one day of paid leave for the partner to attend the birth of the child; - (2) for adoption leave an unbroken period of up to three weeks at the time of placement of the child.
+For the birth parent, maternity leave may be taken and for non birth parents partner leave may be taken.
+Adoption leave may be taken in the case of adoption. - (ii) Parental leave is only available to one parent at a time in a single unbroken period, except both parents are entitled to access simultaneous parental leave in the following circumstances: - (1) for maternity and partner leave an unbroken period of up to three weeks at the time of the birth of the child which includes one day of paid leave for the partner to attend the birth of the child; - (2) for adoption leave an unbroken period of up to three weeks at the time of placement of the child.